-Redefine treatment for patients with newly diagnosed Ph+ ALL
+Redefine Ph+ ALL treatment for newly diagnosed patients

 The FIRST and ONLY FDA-APPROVED TKI for adults with NEWLY DIAGNOSED Ph+ ALL, in combination with chemotherapy1

-PhALLCON was the first head-to-head phase 3 clinical trial in adults with newly diagnosed Ph+ ALL1,2
+Study design: PhALLCON was the first head-to-head phase 3 clinical trial vs another TKI in adults with newly diagnosed Ph+ ALL1,2

-245 global participants were randomized 2:1 to receive ICLUSIG + chemotherapy or imatinib + chemotherapy in a study with a composite primary endpoint of MRD-negative CR1,2
+245 global participants were randomized 2:1 to receive ICLUSIG + chemotherapy or imatinib + chemotherapy in a study with a composite primary endpoint of MRD-negative CR at the end of induction1,2

 Only patients who achieved the primary endpoint of MRD-negative CR or CRi at the end of induction could continue study treatment at the investigator’s discretion1